ciber-openshift-workshop/openshift-dockerfile-exercise/README.md

     ```
     Observe that the built image is located in Openshift's internal registry.

- 1. Inspect the deployment Configuration
+ 1. Inspect the deployment Configuration: `oc describe dc $APP`
     ```
     $ oc describe dc sleep
     Name:           sleep